Impact of Epistasis and Pleiotropy on Evolutionary Adaptation: Results

-The correlation between the benefit a mutation provides and the amount of epistasis $\varepsilon$ between this and other mutations, as evidenced by Figs.~\ref{s_mu}A and B, mirrors the observation of a correlation between directional epistasis and the {\em deleterious} effects of mutations seen in other computational studies of evolution~\cite{WilkeAdami2001,WilkeLenskiAdami2003,Azevedoetal2006}, as well as in protein evolution \emph{in vitro} \cite{Bershteinetal2006}, bacterial evolution~\cite{Beerenwinkeletal2007}, and even viroids~\cite{Sanjuanetal2006}.
+Besides changing the degree of pleiotropy, $K$ also directly modulates epistasis.
+More epistasis causes the frequency of peaks and valleys to increase, which, in addition to pleiotropy, causes increased selection coefficients.
+The correlation between the benefit a mutation provides and the amount of epistasis $\varepsilon$ between this and other mutations, as evidenced by Figs.~\ref{s_mu}a and b, mirrors the observation of a correlation between directional epistasis and the {\em deleterious} effects of mutations seen in other computational studies of evolution~\cite{WilkeAdami2001,WilkeLenskiAdami2003,Azevedoetal2006}, as well as in protein evolution \emph{in vitro} \cite{Bershteinetal2006}, bacterial evolution~\cite{Beerenwinkeletal2007}, and even viroids~\cite{Sanjuanetal2006}.
 Because beneficial mutations are rare in most of these studies, a correlation between positive effects and epistasis has not be shown before.

-Varying the mutation rate does not qualitatively change the observed effect of increased epistasis and pleiotropy, which reduce the number of substitutions.
-For all three mutation rates examined the attained fitness initially increases with $K$, peaks at $K=3-5$, and then decreases.
-However, the attained fitness level strongly depends on the mutation rate (Fig.~\ref{omega_mu}A).
-For $K>0$ and $\mu=10^{-2}$ a higher fitness is attained, and this value decreases monotonically as the mutation rate decreases.
-The magnitude of this effect increases with $K$, stressing the benefit of a high mutation rate in more rugged the landscapes.
-We found no significant effect of mutation rate on attained fitness for $K=0$, where, apart from reversals, epistasis is absent.

-The attained fitness is maximal at $K=3\ {\rm to}\ 5$, from which we infer that an intermediate amount of epistasis and pleiotropy is most conducive to adaptation (Fig.~\ref{omega_mu}A).
-The observed {\em decrease} in attained fitness at high $K$ is caused by longer waiting times to new mutations (as was shown in~\cite{Clune2008}) which is a consequence of the increasingly rugged structure of the NK landscape for high $K$.
-As we increase $K$, the increased average effect of single mutations (either beneficial or deleterious) is counterbalanced by the increasing ruggedness of the landscape, which makes it more likely that the population becomes stuck on a suboptimal fitness peak instead of locating the global peak.
-This lowers the average attained fitness of the population compared to lower $K$.
+Varying the mutation rate does not qualitatively change these results.